Jaybird blows its rivals right out of the water with these true wireless buds, offering great sound quality in a rugged yet sleek design

 Don't feel as premium as some competitor models

-Over that time, the company has worked with professional runners and endurance athletes, studying thousands of different ear scans to develop a comfortable and secure design that fits just about any ear size.
+Over that time, the company has worked with professional runners and endurance athletes, studying thousands of different ear scans to develop some of the best workout earbuds with a comfortable and secure design that fits just about any ear size.

 Their latest offering, the Jaybird Vista, comes off the back of the Run XT earbuds, which had a slightly larger and clunky design.
 They are the brand’s most compact fitness earbuds to date, and our hands-down top pick for best workout earbuds on the market today.
 Why?
 Let’s find out....